My kids stress me out. It's just a fact of my life.

 I hate to leave my thoughts unactionable.
 So I'm going to tell you the most basic and simple thing that I'm doing.
 It's incredibly hard.

-And I think it's the only solution.
-It's to stop.
+And I think it's the only solution is to stop.
 Just stop.
 And it is insidiously difficult to do!

 Because I feel like an asshole when I tell my husband that I can't help him find the mustard.
 It's just finding the mustard.
 How much time can finding the mustard take?
 What could I possibly be doing that's more important than finding the mustard?